21-lessons/21lessons-book/README.md

-The [online version](https://github.com/21-lessons/21-lessons.github.io) of this book is freely available on [21lessons.com](https://21lessons.com), including an audio version read by Guy Swann from the Cryptoconomy podcast.
+The [online version](https://github.com/21-lessons/21-lessons.github.io) of this book is freely available on [21lessons.com](https://21lessons.com), including an audio version read by Guy Swann from the Bitcoin Audible podcast.
 While the online version is pretty much the same as the print version, there is some additional content in the print version: a foreword by Hass McCook, and a quick introductory section about the book (and about the author).